fincode/SmsTracker/README.md

 # SmsTracker
-Android app for send input sms message to remote server.
+Android app for a sending input sms message to remote server.